Hibiscus

 💧 Water Requirements

-Watering Frequency:Keep soil moist, daily in hot weather
+Watering Frequency:Keep soil moist, daily watering in hot weather

 Watering Amount:Moderate watering